На русском языке

 P_{ms} = P_{mp} {\Phi'}^{0.5} {P'}^{1.5} {S'}^2 = 1.6 \cdot 10^{30} J/T,

-where ~e and ~P_{mp} are the elementary charge and the magnetic moment of the proton , respectively.
+where ~e and ~P_{mp} are elementary charge and magnetic moment of proton, respectively.

 \frac {Q_s}{ M'_{ps}} = \sqrt {\frac {4 \pi \varepsilon_0 G M_e}{M_p} }.

-Due to electrical neutrality of the hydrogen system, the disks near the positively charged magnetars must have a charge, opposite in sign and equal in magnitude to ~Q_s.
-Rotation of disks as well as rotation of the electron in the atom, creates a magnetic moment, which is found by the formula:
+Due to electrical neutrality of hydrogen system, disks near positively charged magnetars must have a charge, opposite in sign and equal in magnitude to ~Q_s.
+Rotation of disks as well as rotation of electron in atom, creates magnetic moment, which is found by formula:

 P_{m\Pi } = P_{me} {\Phi'}^{0.5} {P'}^{1.5} {S'}^2 = \frac {Q_s \hbar'_s }{2 M'_{\Pi}}= \sqrt {\frac {4 \pi \varepsilon_0 G M_p}{M_e} } \frac {\hbar'_s }{2} =1.03 \cdot 10^{33} J/T,